 Do you want your team to make more of an effort?
 Try saying “thanks.”
 A survey conducted by the John Templeton Foundation found that 81 percent of Americans would work harder if their boss said thank you.
-You may think that a fair paycheck is your way of saying thanks, but employees also need to feel appreciated and money, even a bonus, doesn’t have the staying power of letting employees know you value their contribution.
+You may think that a fair paycheck is your way of saying thanks.
+Still, employees also need to feel appreciated, and money, even a bonus, doesn’t have the staying power of letting employees know you value their contribution.

 Many companies are recognizing the benefits of showing appreciation beyond a good salary.
-In fact some companies are getting the whole team in the act by having employees reward each other.
-The companies are letting employees choose the reward they believe a coworker would value that doesn’t involve some type of cash reward.
+In fact, some companies are getting the whole team in the act by having employees reward each other.
+The companies let employees choose the reward they believe a coworker would value that doesn’t involve cash.

-Time off: Everyone appreciates more time off so reward an employee with a day off for a job well done.
+Everyone appreciates more time off, so reward an employee with a day off for a job well done.
 This will be especially appreciated if they’ve been putting in lots of hours around a holiday promotion or new marketing initiative.

-Make up special trophies: Have special trophies or badges created to hand out to employees when they make the extra effort needed to a specific goal you’ve set for your spa or massage practice.
-Maybe someone has upsold a significant number of services or cross sold a record breaking amount of at-home products with treatments.
+Have special trophies or badges created to hand out to employees when they make the extra effort needed to a specific goal you’ve set for your spa or massage practice?
+Maybe someone has upsold a significant number of services or cross-sold a record-breaking amount of at-home products with treatments.

-Employee of the month: Create a wall where you post a photo of the employee of the month.
-Make special note of the designation in a newsletter to clients, if you send one out.
+Create a wall where you post a photo of the employee of the month.
+Make special note of the designation in a newsletter to clients if you send one out.